osiweb/Hardware/new/sol20/personality/roms/README.md

    need Herb Johnson's modified version supporting 8080 instructions.
 The link poinst to Herb Johnson's version at his website.

+   NOTE: There is a difference between A85 and the CP/M 8080 assembler.
+The CP/M assembler maps a string "AB" to memory in order, with 41h at the low byte and 42h at the high byte.
+A85 interprets the string as 4142h, then maps to memory in little-endian order, so 42h is the low byte and 41h is the high byte.

+   In order to correctly assemble the source for the Processor Technology derived personalities (consol, solos, cuter), the command string definitions were edited to use "DB" instead of "DW".
+DPMON uses DB do define the command strings, so is inaffected by the difference in treatment.g

 1. srecord. (http://srecord.sourceforge.net/) This is a versatile tool for transforming files between various formats including binary, intel hex, and others.
 I used this tool rather than the many bin2hex, hex2bin, etc. floating